 If you have never heard of bifteki and are expecting something exotic, then I have to let you down easy.
 Bifteki is simply a beef patty or burger made with herby minced beef or lamb.
 It can be cooked under the grill, on your BBQ, or in the oven as I have done here.

-Although Greek bifteki very much resembles a burger in every respect, it is almost never served in a bun in Greece.
+Although bifteki very much resembles a burger in every respect, it is almost never served in a bun in Greece.

 Instead it is served with potatoes or rice and salad and flavourful enough to stand on its own, no ketchup required.